tiyarosh/golf-swing-analyzer/README.md

 **Project Lead:** Tim Yarosh - Single Digit Handicap Golfer & Domain Expert

 **Core Contributors:**

+- Tim Yarosh
 - Roy Kim
 - Victor Ho

-*This is a collaborative student project for CIS5810 - Computer Vision and Computational Photography at The University of Pennsylvania*
+_This is a collaborative student project for CIS5810 - Computer Vision and Computational Photography at The University of Pennsylvania_

 ## 🎯 Project Overview